 Here at Science Sparks, we love experiments you can make fly.
 We’ve got different types of rockets, paper spinners, parachutes and even a paper helicopter.
-Which will you try first?

-All these science experiments are great for learning about forces.
+These simple and engaging science experiments are great for learning about forces.
 Gravity, friction and air resistance are all examples of forces you need to consider when making things fly!

 Experiments you can make fly